 The facts: Nadal finally wins US Open title for the full set

 The two players facing each other in the 2010 US Open final were both on a mission.
-World No 1 Nadal was determined to triumph at Flushing Meadows to achieve a career Grand Slam, at the age of 24.
-Djokovic, world No 3 and 23 years old, had not won a second Grand Slam tournament since his success at the 2008 Australian Open and was desperate to confirm his potential and aim for world No 1.
+World No 1 Nadal was determined to triumph at Flushing Meadows to achieve a career Grand Slam at the age of 24.
+Djokovic, world No 3 and 23 years old, had not won a second Grand Slam tournament since his success at the 2008 Australian Open and was desperate to confirm his potential and aim for the top ranking.

-The US Open was Nadal least favourite major tournament at the time.
-He had suffered several early losses there, and although he had reached the final four twice, Juan Martin Del Potro had brutally destroyed him in the semi-final 2009 (6-2, 6-2, 6-2).
+The US Open was Nadal’s least favourite major tournament at the time.
+He had suffered several early losses in New York with his best result being a semi-final finish in 2008 and 2009.
 However, he appeared to be stronger than ever in 2010 after having triumphed at both Roland-Garros and Wimbledon.
 His serve was now much faster, which made him less vulnerable on Flushing Meadows hard courts.
 In fact, he made his way to the final without dropping a single set.

-Djokovic was not as confident.
+Djokovic, on the other hand, was not as confident.
 After a disappointing 2009 season, he had been far away from reaching his goals in 2010.
-Claiming only one title, his best result was a semi-final reached at Wimbledon, but lost to Berdych (6-3, 7-6, 6-3).
+Claiming only one title, his best result was a semi-final reached at Wimbledon, where he lost to Berdych (6-3, 7-6, 6-3).
 After he had been pushed to play five sets in the US Open first round by countryman Victor Troicki (6-3, 3-6, 2-6, 7-5, 6-3), he didn’t face much trouble before meeting with Roger Federer in the semi-final.
 He edged the Swiss after an epic battle, in which he saved two match points (5-7, 6-1, 5-7, 6-2, 7-5).

-The Serbian was determined to give his best to challenge Nadal, and he came up with an aggressive game plan, but the Spaniard held on, thanks to his amazing court coverage.
+The Serb was determined to give his best to challenge Nadal, and he came up with an aggressive game plan, but the Spaniard held on, thanks to his incredible court coverage.
 The two players engaged in breathtaking baseline rallies, but Nadal had more opportunities to break his opponent’s serve.
-This proved to be the key to the final; while the lefty had undoubtedly improved his serve in recent months, Djokovic was struggling with technical issues since 2009 — which often put him at risk.
+This proved to be the key to the final; while the left-hander had undoubtedly improved his serve in recent months, Djokovic was struggling with technical issues since 2009, which often put him at risk.

 In the end, Nadal prevailed in four sets (6-4, 5-7, 6-4, 6-2) after three hours and 43 minutes of battle.